Worle History Society

 This photograph was taken in 1907.

-The 1840 tithe map provides the first evidence for this building.
+Shown on the 1840 tithe map.
 Its plot is is described as ‘Vicarage house, garden and premises.’

 At that time it was the home of Rev. Nathaniel Wodehouse, who became vicar of Worle in 1829.
 The house stood in 5 acres of glebe land.